William Vainqueur: A.S. Roma

 On 31 August 2015, Vainqueur moved to Serie A side Roma for an undisclosed fee.
 Upon joining the club, he became the tenth French player to join Roma and was given a number twenty–one shirt.

-However, he started off his Roma career on the substitute bench in a number of matches, due to strong competitions in the midfield positions, as well as, Rudi Garcia's formation.
-Vainqueur made his debut for the club, where he came on as a substitute for injured Seydou Keita in the 21st minute and went on to play the whole game, in a 5–1 win over Carpi on 26 September 2015.
-Three days later, on 29 September 2015, he came on as a substitute for Iago Falque in the 39th minute and went on to play the whole game, in a 3–2 loss against BATE Borisov.
-In two matches between 20 December 2015 and 6 January 2016 against Genoa and ChievoVerona respectively, Vainqueur played a role when he set up two goals in two separate matches, winning 2–0 and drawing 3–3 respectively.
+However, Vainqueur started off his Roma career on the substitute bench in a number of matches, due to strong competitions in the midfield positions, as well as, Rudi Garcia's formation.
+He made his debut for the club, coming on as a substitute for injured Seydou Keita in the 21st minute and went on to play the whole game, in a 5–1 win over Carpi on 26 September 2015.
+Vainqueur played a role when came on as a late substitute and set up a late goal, in a 2–0 win against Genoa on 20 December 2015.
+In a follow–up match against ChievoVerona on 6 January 2016, he set up another goal, in a 3–3 draw.
 For the rest of the 2015–16 season, Vainqueur continued remain out of the first team, due to being on the substitute bench, as well as, his own injury concerns.
 At the end of the 2015–16 season, he went on to make twenty–two appearances in all competitions for Roma.

 Throughout the summer transfer window, with no first team appearances, Vainqueur was linked a move away from Roma, as clubs from Europe were interested in signing him.
-This also included Standard Liège.
+This also included his former club, Standard Liège.